Chʼortiʼ language: Basic word order

-In the Chʼortiʼ language and other Mayan sentences it always starts with verbs but also there are agents or patients added and in which they are commonly represented by the acronym VOS, meaning verb-object-subject.
-The following rules apply VSO, SVO, SOV, OVS, OSV.
+In the Chʼortiʼ language and other Mayan languages, the word order is commonly represented by the acronym VOS, meaning verb-object-subject.
+VSO, SVO, SOV, OVS, and OSV are also used.

-In most of the Chʼortiʼ language there are phrases surrounding transitive verbs and they are order subject first (first-most) and it's followed by the verb then the object (SVO).
+In most Chʼortiʼ phrases surrounding transitive verbs, the subject is first, followed by the verb and the object (SVO).

 Adjectives with attributive function

-The adjective works together with the nouns as a modifier formed with a noun phrase that plays some syntactic role, object etc.
+The adjective works as a modifier.
+Together with the noun, it forms a noun phrase that plays some syntactic role (object etc.).